Bessborough Mother & Baby Home: Comparisons with other Mother & Baby Homes

 The Sisters of the Sacred Heart were responsible for three homes in Ireland during this period.
 The other two were also found to have high death tolls and stories of abuse.
 They were Castlepollard Mother & Baby Home, County Westmeath, and Sean Ross Abbey in Roscrea.
 The latter is the part of the setting of Philomena.
 All three had high death tolls, particularly Sean Ross Abbey where 1,024 children died.
-Tuam, the home which brought the issue of infant mortality at the homes to attention of the public was run by a separate organisation and recorded 796 child deaths, who were then buried in a septic tank.
+The home in Tuam, which brought the issue of infant mortality at the homes to attention of the public, was run by a separate organisation and recorded 796 child deaths.
+Following a 2017 test excavation, much of the human remains were found in an "underground structure divided into 20 chambers".
+The chambers appeared to be a sewerage tank but it is undetermined if it was ever used.
 Some state run homes, including Stranorlar County Mother & Baby Home saw fewer fatalities.
 St Patrick's Mother and Baby Home, or 'Pelletstown' in Dublin may have had the highest death toll anywhere in Ireland with at least 3,512 deaths recorded by the official investigation.

 No reburials have been undertaken at any Mother and Baby Home in Ireland.

 Similar finds have occurred in homes run by Catholic organisations elsewhere, including at Kamloops Indian Residential School in Canada, Smyllum Park, Lanarkshire, and St Josephs Orphanage, Vermont.

+Further Developments

+In February 2026, plans to construct 140 apartment units on the former grounds of Bessborough were approved by Cork City council.
+The decision was met with condemnation from survivors and campaigners.
+Of the 923 children who died only 64 graves have been found, leading to fears the development will encroach on undiscovered grave sites.

+In June 2026 a vigil was held at the site.
+A survivor stated they would be willing to chain themselves to construction equipment to prevent the development.

+Councillor Peter Horgan and Bessborough Mother and Baby Home Support Group lodged appeals with the planning commission, An Coimisiún Pleanála.